-While Speech & Debate believes that there is a prominent and necessary place for external fund-raising, we have serious reservations about relying on a funding model that relies on fund raising and membership dues.
-While good as stopgap measures, the substantial burdens on time and energy such a funding model requires raises questions about accessibility of the program to students of diverse socio-economic backgrounds.
-The diversity goals of both the UH and DSAES are actively hindered by overreliance on such a model because they create a direct tradeoff which many students do not have the privilege to make.
+While Speech & Debate believes that there is a prominent and necessary place for external fund-raising, we have serious reservations about relying on a funding model that depends on fundraising and membership dues.
+While workable as stopgap measures, the substantial burdens on time and energy such a funding model requires raises questions about student access (UH) to the program for students of diverse socio-economic backgrounds.
+The diversity and inclusion goals of both UH and DSAES are actively hindered by overreliance on such a model because they create a direct tradeoff which many students do not have the privilege to make.
 We feel it is our duty to make debate available to all; to do so requires institutional support.